rantidev/aws-jenkins-chaos-engineering/README.md

 # aws-jenkins-CI-CD
-Invoke api call from python script using jenkins installed on an ec2 instance
+Invoke api call of litmus chaos experiments from python script using jenkins installed on an ec2 instance